SPX-VIX Risk Computations Via Perturbed Optimal Transport: Introduction

 While entropic martingale optimal transport provides an exact joint calibration of SPX and VIX smiles, calibration alone does not yield a practical risk framework.
 In existing implementations, sensitivities are typically obtained by re-running the full calibration after each market perturbation.
 This bump-and-recalibrate approach is both computationally expensive and obscures the structural relationship between market shocks and model-implied risk.

 The central observation of this paper is that entropic martingale optimal transport naturally defines a statistical manifold whose local geometry determines how the calibrated coupling reacts to marginal perturbations.
 Because the optimal coupling belongs to an exponential family, its response to marginal shocks can be characterized by the Fisher information matrix of the calibrated Gibbs distribution.

-This perspective leads to a new framework, which we term \emph{Perturbed Optimal Transport(POT)}, for risk generation without recalibration.
+This perspective leads to a new framework, which we term \emph{Perturbed Optimal Transport (POT)}, for risk generation without recalibration.
 Within this POT framework, we propose two distinct yet complementary methodologies: one leveraging the local geometry of the calibrated coupling via a Linear Response (LR) system derived from the Fisher information matrix, and another utilizing Dimensional Reduction (DR) to efficiently re-solve a simpler transport problem under specific conditional invariance assumptions.

 Beyond providing analytic risk formulas, the POT framework also enables incorporating empirical volatility dynamics into the optimal transport formulation.
-In particular, we embed Skew Stickiness Ratio (SSR) dynamics for the VIX volatility surface as linear constraints in the entropic projection problem.
+In particular, we use the Skew Stickiness Ratio (SSR) dynamics for the VIX volatility surface to determine the VIX marginal component of the perturbation vector: an SPX perturbation shifts the VIX future via the forward-variance identity, and the linearized SSR rule then propagates this shift to the full VIX smile, specifying how the VIX marginal target $\mu_V$ changes.
+The constraint operator and dual structure are unchanged; only the right-hand side of the linear system, the perturbation vector $\dot b$, is updated.
 This allows the transport framework to incorporate empirically observed volatility smile dynamics without introducing parametric stochastic volatility models.

-Taken together, these results establish Perturbed Optimal Transport (POT) not only as a powerful calibration tool but as a unified framework for joint calibration and risk propagation in SPX–VIX markets, offering efficient risk generation through both Linear Response and Dimensional Reduction techniques.
+Taken together, these results establish Perturbed Optimal Transport (POT) as a unified framework for joint calibration and risk propagation in SPX--VIX markets, offering efficient risk generation through both Linear Response and Dimensional Reduction techniques.